WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/ASR.md

 ASR Data Dictionary
 ===================
-Agent Session Record (ASR), represents the agent workflow, consisting of a sequence of agent activities.
-The following fields are available from the API from an ASR record.
+Agent Session Record (ASR) - It represents the agent workflow, consisting of a sequence of agent activities.
+The following fields are available in an ASR record.

 Note - These fields are only applicable for the API and not Analyzer UI.